What is chromatic aberration? Why does chromatic aberration matter? And most importantly, how can you remove chromatic aberrations in your image?

 10 Best Ways to Remove Chromatic Aberration

-Chromatic aberration is a frequent problem, especially on cheap lenses.
-But the good news is there are many ways to remove chromatic aberration or minimize its effect on your image.
+Chromatic aberration is a frequent problem, especially on very wide angle lenses and cheap lenses.
+But there are many ways to remove chromatic aberration so color fringing disappears while color and details are preserved.

 1. Avoid Shooting High-Contrast Scenes